Skip to content

 • Value detailed task history, resumable workflows, and metadata-based organization

-• Care about credential security - no OAuth tokens stored in the cloud
+• Care about credential security, with no OAuth tokens stored in the cloud

 Blober vs rclone